mhipley/marthahipley-2020/faq.markdown

 ##### why are your prices more (or less!) expensive than the last time we talked?

-if you are an existing paying client, don’t worry! your pricing has not changed (unless you're now paying less!). these are the prices that make sense for my cost of living and availability for 2021, and will not change until I reevaluate in June 2021.
+if you are an existing paying client, don’t worry! your pricing has not changed (unless you're now paying less!). these are the prices that make sense for my cost of living and availability for 2021, and will not change until I reevaluate in April 2021.